cmugpi/cmugpi.github.io/topics/extratations/writing-cli/index.md

 The command line utility `grip` (available [on GitHub][13]) is another tool that people use frequently for quickly previewing a Markdown file.
-By running `grip
-<filename>` you can easily compile and view a Markdown file in your web browser.
+By running `grip foo.md` you can easily compile and view a Markdown file in your web browser.

 ## Exercises